 Requirements Υ N Partially Comments Scope of the System 1.
 A system of investigation, discipline and appeals exists for the accountancy profession.
 The system is operational.
-The National Honor Board and 60 local Honor Committees, are the ones that investigates the cases in which a violation to the IMCP's By-Laws or code of ethics may exist either by the Colleges or the associates.
-The National Honor Board is the only one that can take final decisions on appeals arisen in the local Colleges or their associates.
-Y In case of Material findings in the AQR's performed by the QA Committee should be timely reported to the Local and National Honor Boards.
-Requests by the local authorities or as a result of sanctions issued by them to the associates, derived from failures to their professional performance are attended and follow-up by the Honor Boards.
-Information about the types of misconduct which may bring about investigative actions is publicly available. х It is internally performed through publications in the IMCP Magazine.
-In the event that a misconduct becomes a serious one, it is public available and it is disclosed in the annual assemblies of the IMCP and Local Colleges or through a public media if the National or Local Honor Boards decides to do so.
+The National Honor Board and 60 local Honor Committees, are the ones that investigates the cases in which a violation to the IMCP's By-Laws or code of ethics may exist either by the Chapters or the associates.
+The National Honor Board is the only one that can take final decisions on appeals arisen in the local Chapters or their associates.
+Y In case of Material findings in the AQR's performed by the QA Committee should be timely reported to the Local and National Honor Committees.
+Requests by the local authorities or as a result of sanctions issued by them to the associates, derived from failures to their professional performance are attended and follow-up by the Honor Committees.
+Information about the types of misconduct which may bring about investigative actions is publicly available. x It is internally performed through publications in the IMCP Magazine.
+In the event that a misconduct becomes a serious one, it is public available and it is disclosed in the annual assemblies of the IMCP and Local Chapters or through a public media if the National or Local Honor Committees so decides.
 Initiation of Proceedings 3.
 Both a "complaints-based" and an "information-based" approach are adopted. Υ Both approaches are established.
 Most of the cases are "complaint based"

 Requirements Υ N Partially Comments 4.
 Link with the results of QA reviews has been established.
 N Not formally yet.
-There has not been any case which merits be considered by the Honor Boards as a result of a QA review. estigative Process A committee or similar body exists for performing investigations.
-Y The Honor Boards are the ones that conduct the investigations.
+There has not been any case which merits be considered by the Honor Committees as a result of a QA review.
+Investigative Process 5.
+A committee or similar body exists for performing investigations.
+The Honor Committees are the ones that conduct the investigations.
 6. Members of a committee are independent of the subject of the investigation and other related parties.
 Y This is considered in the By-Laws.
-Except for very small Colleges where could be impractical.
+Except for very small Chapters where this could be impractical.
 A separate disciplinary committee/entity exists to make disciplinary decisions on referrals from the investigation committee.
-N The Honor Board is the one that conducts the investigation and impose sanctions.
-In significant Colleges such as Mexico, the Honor Board assigns teams from the same board and results are reported to the plenary of the Board in order a verdict is determined.
+N The Honor Committees are the ones that conduct the investigation and impose sanctions.
+In significant Chapters such as Mexico City's, the Honor Committee assigns teams from the same board and results are reported to the plenary of the Committee in order for a verdict to be determined.
 In the case of Monterrey there is an independent Committee that reviews technical matters.
 When is necessary a consultation is made to other technical Commissions.
 8. Members of the committee/entity include professional accountants as well as non-accountants. Υ Normally are Accountants, sometimes advisors are invited without vote (Lawyers).
 9. The tribunal exhibits independence of the subject of the investigation and other related parties.
 Y No comments